 Another advantage is that when certain cylinders are very expensive or are no longer available

 We also have a moral responsibility to conserve the world's precious resources by recycling,

 rather than carelessly junking complex castings.

-Q) Does the trade recognise sleeved cylinders as an accepted repair procedure?
+Q4) Does the trade recognise sleeved cylinders as an accepted repair procedure?

 A) Yes it does.
 Hydraulic cylinders are currently being sleeved all over the world.
 Government

 departments, that have the highest standards to maintain, are making use of stainless steel

 cylinders.
 Since 1956, Power Brakes has successfully sleeved and remanufactured tens of